Dybondzy/Movies-ETL/README.md

 The Resources folder with the wikipedia.movies.json, movies_metadata.csv, ratings.csv, movies_query.png, and ratings_query.png files
 A README.md that describes the purpose of the repository.
 Although there is no graded written analysis for this Challenge, it is encouraged and good practice to add a brief description of your project.
+The following files were too big for GitHub, so couldn't upload wikipedia.movies.json, movies_metadata.csv, ratings.csv

 To submit your Challenge assignment in Canvas, click Submit, then provide the URL of your Movies-ETL GitHub repository for grading.